deterministicpolynomial/deterministicpolynomial.github.io/_posts/2025-04-07-what-is-discrete-math.md

 # What Is Discrete Math?
 CS Fundamentals Part 1

 Welcome to the first series I will be doing on this blog, called "CS fundamentals"!
-In this series, we will cover some of the basic principles of theoretical computer science, such as logic and set theory, discrete mathematics, big-oh notation and much more!
+In this series, we will cover some of the basic principles of theoretical computer science, such as logic and set theory, discrete mathematics, big-oh notation, and much more!

 ---